 While ensuring the accuracy of content, companies should strive to send convening notices for general shareholder meetings early enough to give shareholders sufficient time to consider the agenda.
-During the period between the board approval of convening the general shareholder meeting and sending the convening notice, information included in the convening notice should be disclosed by electronic means such as through TDnet or on the company's website.
+During the period between the board approval of convening the general shareholder meeting and sending the convening notice, information included in the convening notice should be disclosed by electronic means such as through TDnet1 or on the company's website.

-TDnet: The Tokyo Stock Exchange operates a real-time internet service (Timely Disclosure network) which distributes the information provided by listed companies on a timely basis in accordance with its listing rules.
+1 TDnet: The Tokyo Stock Exchange operates a real-time internet service (Timely Disclosure network) which distributes the information provided by listed companies on a timely basis in accordance with its listing rules.

 The Company strives to ensure adequate time for deliberation of Shareholders' meeting agenda items by sending convening notices as early as possible and in advance of the deadline prescribed by the Companies Act in Japan.
-In addition, in cases where board approval is made on proxy items before sending the convening notice, notification of such is made at the time of the decision online via the Company website.
+In addition, in cases where board approval is made on proxy items before sending the convening notice, notification of such is made in advance at the time of the decision on the corporate website and through other digital methods.